approov/quickstart-android-kotlin-okhttp/SECRETS-PROTECTION.md

 ```

 With this in place the Approov networking interceptor should replace the `your-secret-name` with `your-secret-value` as required when the app passes attestation.
 Since the mapping lookup is performed on the secret name you have the flexibility of providing different secrets on different API calls, even if they are passed with the same header name.

-Since earlier released versions of the app may have already leaked `your-secret-value`, you may wish to refresh the secret at some later point when any older version of the app is no longer in use.
-You can of course do this update over-the-air using Approov without any need to modify the app.

 You can see a [worked example](https://github.com/approov/quickstart-android-kotlin-okhttp/blob/master/SHAPES-EXAMPLE.md#shapes-app-with-secrets-protection) for the Shapes app.